ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 like: `chunk_buffer[heaps_per_fengine_per_chunk][n_ants][n_channels_per_stream][n_samples_per_channel][n_pols]`

 NOTE: While the data layout is shown here as a multidimensional array, this has only been done for conceptual purposes.
 The actual data is stored in a contigous buffer with one dimension.
-The user is responsible for striding throught this array correctly.
+The user is responsible for striding through this array correctly.

 ### 2.4.2 Timestamp Alignment